 On Thursday, November 4, Friday, November 5, and Saturday, November 6, our congregation had the opportunity to give time and physical support to nonprofits and churches in the Richmond area.
-The time frame each day was from 9 AM until 12 NOON.
+The

 On the morning of October 29th Sherando UMC, on the Staunton District suffered a devastating fire.
 Their sanctuary and church building were destroyed.